Nothing spells luxury quite like Louis XIII, the rarest and most expensive cognac in the world, first created in 1874 by the House of Rémy Martin.

 “The toughest part of my job while testing the samples, is to tell the growers that their product is not up to the mark”, says Baptiste.
 Since Remy Martin only grows a small percent of their own grapes, most of the eaux-de-vie is bought from suppliers in the region.

-At the end of the day it is all about producing excellent cognac, and this link and collaboration with the growers, is extremely crucial to of the success of the brand.
+At the end of the day, it is all about producing excellent cognac, and this link and collaboration with the growers are extremely crucial to the success of the brand.

-What does this coveted premium cognac taste like ?
+What does this coveted premium cognac taste like?
 If I were to describe it in two words, I would say ‘complex’ and ‘layered’.
-The flavors, that come in waves, are both delicate and intense and reveal layers of fruity, floral, spicy and nutty aromas.
-Reminiscent of spring, autumn and winter, what you get is dried roses, honeysuckle, jasmine, passionfruit, figs, plums, almonds, candied fruit, ginger, honey and tobacco leaf.
+The flavours, that come in waves, are both delicate and intense and reveal layers of fruity, floral, spicy and nutty aromas.
+Reminiscent of spring, autumn and winter, what you get is dried roses, honeysuckle, jasmine, passion fruit, figs, plums, almonds, candied fruit, ginger, honey and tobacco leaf.
 It has the most persistent finish, often lasting for hours on the palate.

-While the traditional, Louis XIII decanter comes in 700ml size (750ml only for US market), it is also available in 1.5 litre Magnum, the largest crystal decanter for cognac in the world when it was first created in 1997.
+While the traditional, Louis XIII decanter comes in a 700ml size (750ml only for US market), it is also available in 1.5 litres Magnum, the largest crystal decanter for cognac in the world when it was first created in 1997.
 Each can set you back by thousands of dollars.

 To sum it all up, in the words of brand director Louis XIII Cognac, Ludovic du Plessis, “every decanter is a proactive piece of art that explores the dynamic relationship of the past, the present and the future.
 Once you realize how much effort has gone into crafting this luxurious spirit, you will never question the price”.

-This article first appeared in the latest issue (Vol 4 – Issue 3) of The Luxury Collection Magazine.
+This article first appeared in the latest issue Vol 4 – Issue 3 (Feb 2018-April 2018) of The Luxury Collection Magazine.